-We live alongside a busy road in an old suburb that has many large trees on the side of the road.
-Trucks and buses are a regular part of the traffic and with this comes the damage that they do to the branches of trees.
+We live alongside a busy road in an old suburb which has many large trees on the side of the road.
+Trucks and buses are regularly passing by with traffic and with this comes the damage that they do to the branches of trees.
 One will often see broken branches on the road, with a litter of leaves.
 It is a normal part of life for a tree and many of them simply grow in a square pattern that buses and trucks pass beneath.
 The shape of the tree is altered by the traffic.

-In fact, most trees will get injured sooner or later: a broken branch, a lightning bolt, a worm, pest infestation, beetle etc. Trees are resilient and we see them grow up around that injury and recover somehow.
+In fact, most trees will get injured sooner or later: a broken branch, a lightning bolt, a worm, pest infestation, beetle etc. These injuries can set back the growth of the tree, leave huge scars or broken limbs.
+But trees are generally resilient and bounce back, even amazingly, seem to grow up around that injury and recover somehow.

-Anyone who has been a believer for a while will tell you that sooner or later, you will face opposition or offence from someone, usually someone close to you.
+If you have been a believer for a while, you will know that sooner or later, you will face opposition, insult or offence from someone.

 “In fact, everyone who wants to live a godly life in Christ Jesus will be persecuted,” (2 Timothy 3:12)

 Faith puts us directly opposite evil in the fight for the souls of the world.
-Because he knows the power of our faith, our enemy will go for a complete break when he attacks us, he will aim to strike us down.
-He will break us that our injuries weep and our faith feels scattered.
+Because Satan knows the power of our faith, our enemy will go for a complete break when he attacks us, he will aim to strike us down.
+He will break us in such a way that our injuries weep and our faith feels scattered.
+His goal is to have us abandon our faith.

 Jesus said: “‘I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.’”
 John 16:33